-Did you know that Google shows all non-SSL websites as “Not Secure”.
-This means that if you are not using a SSL certificate on your website, then you’ll lose customers trust.
+Did you know that Google shows all non-SSL websites as “Not Secure”?

-Because SSL certificate helps protect your website data, it’s actually a requirement for accepting payments online.
+SSL certificate helps protect your website data and is required for accepting payments online.
+However, paid SSL certificates are quite expensive for beginners.

-Luckily, there are multiple ways to get a free SSL certificate to reduce your website cost.
-In this article, we will show you how to easily get a free SSL certificate for your WordPress website and set it up all by yourself.
+In this article, we will show you multiple ways to get a free SSL certificate for your WordPress website and set it up yourself easily.

 We will also cover the following topics: